Photo from Unsplash

 Confessing Our Sins

-If we say that we have no sin, we deceive ourselves.
-If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness. — 1 John 1:8-9
+If we say we have no sin, we deceive ourselves, and the truth is not in us.
+If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness. — 1 John 1:8-9 BSB

-To sin is to miss the mark!
-Such is the meaning of the original word.
+To sin is to miss the mark.
+That’s the meaning of the original word.

-In dealing with sin, therefore, there must be confession.
-“Do not hide, nor cloak them before the face of your Heavenly Father, but confess them with a patient, meek, and contrite heart.”
-Do not wait for the hour of evening prayer, nor even for the opportunity of being alone, but in the busy street, in the midst of daily toil, lift up your heart to Christ if you have done wrong, and say: “I have gone astray: seek Thy servant.”
+To deal with sin, we must confess.
+“Do not hide or cover your sins before your Heavenly Father, but confess them with a patient, humble, and contrite heart.”
+Don’t wait for your evening prayer or for a quiet moment alone.
+Even in the busy street or during your daily work, lift your heart to Christ if you’ve done wrong, and say, “I have gone astray; seek Your servant.”

-It is not enough to confess to Christ, if you have sinned against another, you must first go and be reconciled to him, and then come and offer your gift at the altar.
-Confess, and make good!
-It is not enough to be extraordinarily pleasant, or suggest a solarium; you must definitely ask forgiveness!
+It’s not enough to confess to Christ alone.
+If you’ve wronged someone else, you must go and make it right with them first.
+Then, come and offer your gift at the altar.
+Confess and make amends!
+It’s not enough to be extra kind or suggest something nice; you must specifically ask for forgiveness.

-When God forgives He forgets (Isa 43:25).
-As David puts it, and he had reason to know, “He restoreth my soul.”
-Remember that He delighteth in mercy.
+When God forgives, He forgets (Isaiah 43:25).
+As David, who knew this well, says, “He restores my soul.”
+Remember, God delights in mercy.
 He is faithful and just to forgive and cleanse.
-Through the Sacrifice of Calvary God can be absolutely just, and at the same time the Justifier of them who believe in Jesus.
+Because of the sacrifice of Calvary, God can be both perfectly just and the Justifier of those who believe in Jesus.

 Prayer

-Heavenly Father, I thank Thee for Thy forgiving, pitying love.
-I gratefully realise that my sin cannot alter Thy love, though it may dim my enjoyment of it.
-But I pray Thee to set me free from the love and power of sin, that it may not intercept the light of Thy countenance.
+Heavenly Father, I thank You for Your forgiving, compassionate love.
+I know that my sin cannot change Your love, though it may dim my enjoyment of it.
+I pray that You will free me from the love and power of sin, so that it will not block the light of Your countenance.
 Amen.

 Our Daily Walk - December 15